Your new design will be uploaded in:

 The Academy's Acceptable Use E-Safety policy can be viewed by clicking the link here.

-We can only be successful in keeping children safe online if we work together with parents to ensure the E-Safety message is consistent.
+We can only be successful in keeping children safe online if we work together with parents to ensure the E-safety message is consistent.
 Children in Years 3 and 4 and parents and carers are asked at the beginning of each school year to sign our acceptable use of the internet agreements.
 Click here to view the agreements.

 Please see the weblinks below to give you more information about keeping safe online.
 There are lots of good ideas for all ages!

-CEOP is the organisation that you would use if you wanted to report anything that you or your child has seen which has Child Safety Issues.
+CEOP is the organisation that you would use if you wanted to report anything that you or your child has seen, which has child safety issues.

 Home and Family Guidelines